 Observations and gaming

 There are many different Key switch types and they are coded by color as to the type of actuation they use.
 The reason for so many options is that keyboards are used for more than just gaming and therefore the different actuation types may be preferable compared to another for whatever the task at hand is.
-The CM Storm QuickFire XT is available in two different key switch types Blue and Red.
-All four are briefly explained below.
+The CMStorm Quickfire Pro is available in four different key switch types.
+I will explain them briefly below.